Sold out. All 4 places filled within 3 days of release.

 How much does it cost and what's the deposit?

-A AU$750 deposit secures your place.
-The remaining balance is due 60 days before the workshop start date.
+AU$3,950 per person.
+A AU$750 deposit secures your place, with the remaining balance due 60 days before the start date.

 What's included after the workshop?

-The 11-video editing bundle is included post-workshop (value AU$297), plus ongoing gear advice and access to Nikon / NiSi / Leofoto discounts.
+The 11-video editing bundle (value AU$297) is included post-workshop, along with ongoing gear advice and access to Nikon, NiSi, and Leofoto discounts.

 What's the cancellation / refund policy?

-60+ days before start: refund of monies paid less $100 admin fee
+60+ days before start: refund of monies paid less AU$100 admin fee

-Under 30 days: no refund unless seat is filled; if filled, refund less $100 admin fee
+Under 30 days: no refund unless seat is filled; if filled, refund less AU$100 admin fee